The inner guidance or spark of inspiration allows me to feel what is next. Imagination is never tangible and I want to capture those ‘sparks’.

 We talked about her Three-Dimensional approach and how open she is to what is happening in the moment ‘letting the energy come through’.
 “I’m a conduit, my hands are going and they know what to do,” she says.
 Elaine’s story of her creation of a chain mail dress [with a pouf!] was imagined Three Dreams Later.
 Her advice on Don’t Give Up touches on one’s own satisfaction of who you are and what you are meant to do in the world.
 Feedback from a consumer maybe TMI [too much information], but the purity behind the emotion and what they experience is priceless.
 She Said What? will give you insight into consumer feedback and what to do with it.
 But the one message to take away from this inspiring interview is integrity.
 Integrity of your pursuit and design practice.
 Satisfy your passion to create.
 Elaine says, “Often the darkest moments come before the flood of positive reinforcement.
 So, hang in there!”

-Elaine Unzicker discusses her design process, interaction with her audience, and shares a little advice:
+Elaine Unzicker narrates her design process, interaction with her audience, and shares a little advice: